Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect the area.
-Notable projects include Songbird Terraces, Oxley Priority Development Area, Oxley Creek Transformation, Inala to Richlands Corridor Upgrade (Stage 2), and Archerfield and Boundary Road Upgrades.
-The following list details those most relevant.
+The area's performance is significantly influenced by changes in local infrastructure.
+AreaSearch has identified a total of 23 projects that are expected to impact the area.
+Notable projects include Songbird Terraces, Oxley, Oxley Priority Development Area, Inala to Richlands Corridor Upgrade (Stage 2) - Archerfield and Boundary Road Upgrades, and Oxley Police Academy Relocation Business Case Project.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.